netsys-edinburgh/CoreKube/docs/Evaluation.md

 Recall that we started the experiment with two workers, but now there are more instances for it, demonstrating that CoreKube has scaled dynamically to meet the demands of the load.

-Note that the HPA can take up to a minute to detect changes in load, which leads to the slight delay in scaling.
+Note that the Kubernetes horizontal pod autoscaler (HPA) can take up to a minute to detect changes in load, which leads to the slight delay in scaling.

 You can optionally customize the experiment through modifying the Nervion JSON configuration to have more or less UEs, and observe the change in number of pods CoreKube scales to.
 The [Nervion documentation](https://github.com/netsys-edinburgh/nervion-powder/blob/master/doc/powder.md) is a useful resource to guide the customization of UE behavior and load.

-## Verifying CoreKube's Self-Healing Properties
+## Verifying CoreKube's Resilience

 CoreKube is resilient to sudden outages or critical errors in its workers.
-This self-healing property, also discussed in Section 5.4, will be verified in this experiment.
+This resilience feature shown in Section 5.4 of the CoreKube paper will be verified in this experiment.
 This will be done by deleting one random worker instance mid-load and verifying that a replacement will spin up.

-Nervion Controller should be kept running after the auto-scaling experiment.
-If it was restarted, you should set up the Nervion Controller once again using the 100-100-switchoff-ck.json file.
+Nervion emulator should be kept running after the auto-scaling experiment.
+If it was restarted, you should set up the Nervion emulator once again using the 100-100-switchoff-ck.json file.

 <table>